cmse822/project-3-mpi-p2p-team-4/README.md

 4. Repeat steps 2 and 3 but ensure that the 2 processes that are communicating reside on different physical hardware nodes on HPCC.
 5. Plot the average communication time of a single exchange (send and receive) as a function of message size for the two cases.
 Using this plot, estimate the _latency_ and _bandwidth_ for each case.
 Are they different?
 Explain your results.
 6. Analyze and discuss your results.
 Explain the behavior of the resulting curves.
+ - The time per exchange is approximately constant versus message size until about 2^24 bytes.
+The "plateau" region, where the time per exchange is constant, represents the latency of the communication.
+This portion of the graph is dominated by the overhead associated with the MPI communication.
+Beyond 2^24 bytes, the time per exchange increases with message size.
+For larger message sizes (>2^24 bytes), the communication is bandwidth limited, rather than limited by the latency and initial overhead of the MPI communication.
+Since the bandwidth represents the maximum rate at which data can be exchanged, we see an increase in the communication time with increasing message size for large message sizes.

 ## Part 2: Non-block Ping-Pong